SevenOperation/PlanetSide2EmailAlertNotification/README.md

 # PlanetSide2EmailAlertNotification
-This is a tiny script which sends you an email if an alert is happening in planetside2 on a given server in given time range.
+This is a tiny script which sends you an email if an alert is happening in planetside2 on a given server in a given time range.

+#What you need
+You only need a ServiceId for the census api from daybreak, a machine which the script can run on and access to a mail server.

 # How to use it?
 First of all you need a Service ID which you can get from here: http://census.daybreakgames.com/#devSignup.